decent-css/decent/README.md

 # Decent.scss

-Decent is a flexible, functional CSS library for building _iterally_ anything.
+Decent is a flexible, functional CSS library for building _literally_ anything.
 Designed to be as flexible and configurable as possible, it can be used for building anything from prototypes to production applications and websites.

 ## Rationale